jhlch/kijiproject.github.com/_posts/tutorials/music-recommendation/2012-01-01-next-songs.md

 </div>

 ### IdentityMapper.java
-This is a stunning example of Java boiler plate.
+This is a stunning homage to Java boiler plate.
 This mapper just passes through all keys and values passed into it.

 ### TopNextSongsReducer.java
-The keys passed intot his reducer are song ids and the values are SongCount records.
-In order to find the songs most frequently played after a given song, we need to process identify the SongCount records with the largest number of counts, for every key.
+The keys passed into this reducer are song ids and the values are SongCount records.
+In order to find the songs most frequently played after a given song, we need to identify the SongCount records with the largest number of counts, for every key.

 To do this efficiently, we will maintain an ordered collection of SongCount records, that has a maximum size.
-As we iterate through all the values, we will keep the top 3 SongCount records seen so far in our ordered collection.
+As we iterate through all the values, we will keep the top SongCount records seen so far in our ordered collection.

+This reducer
+* Creates an ordered collection that will maintain a list of the top SongCount record, for each key.
+* Examines each value for a key, and maintains a running list of the top SongCount records seen so far.
+* Writes a TopNextSongs record to the songs table.

+#### Create an ordered Collection
 In out setup method, we instantiate a TreeSet that will be reused.
 TreeSets use their comparator (as opposed to a class' equals method) to determine if an element is already in the set.
 In order for our TreeSet to contain multiple SongCount records with the same count, we must make sure